The Winery

 “After two years of research, we had a real favorite for a vineyard property combining ideal terroir and climate, combined with a perfect vineyard, 60% Cabernet Franc, 35% Merlot and 5% Petit Verdot and Carménère.
 To develop a wine as I imagined it, rich in perfume and subtle “.

-Driven by their passion for wine, a desire to return to their roots, and a taste for challenge, Olivia and Didier Le Calvez have, since 2010, been producing their own wine in one of the most prestigious regions of the Bordeaux constellation, listed as a UNESCO World Heritage Site, Saint-Émilion.
+Driven by a passion for wine, a desire to return to their roots and a taste for challenge, Olivia and Didier Le Calvez have, since 2010, crafted their own wine in one of the most illustrious terroirs of the Bordeaux constellation, listed as a UNESCO World Heritage Site: the Saint-Émilion region.

-Thus was born Château Clarisse, named after their daughter, who was one year old when the first bottle was produced in 2010, marking the beginning of a beautiful family story.
+Thus was born Château Clarisse—named after their daughter, who was one year old at the time of the maiden 2010 vintage—a vineyard where a story of family and terroir continues to unfold.

 A family owned vineyard